Policy & Basic Approach

 • Career design training is conducted with the aim of contributing to long-term career planning for mid-career to veteran employees, including their personal lives.

-• Overseas training program: Three employees were receiving training in Thailand, the Philippines and Singapore (as of Jul.
-2024).
+• Overseas training program: Three employees were receiving training in Thailand, the Philippines and Singapore (2024 Actual Results).

 Support for self-development and employee education Offering opportunities for training and enriching support for self-development